raschedh/QwenImageCaption/README.md

 # Image Captioning with CLIP + Qwen 3 & Custom Transformer Decoders

-This repository contains code for training and evaluating image captioning models that integrate CLIP's vision encoder with two distinct decoder strategies:
+This repo contains code for training and evaluating image captioning models that integrate CLIP's vision encoder with two distinct decoder strategies:
-- 🔸 A **Qwen 3 (0.6B)** language model augmented with vision input.
+- A **Qwen 3 (0.6B)** language model augmented with vision input.
-- 🔹 A **custom Transformer decoder** trained from scratch.
+- A **custom Transformer decoder** trained from scratch.

 Both models are trained on the **Flickr30k dataset** to generate natural language descriptions for images.